kyrillosishak/re-SkinCancer/markdowns/correctingSkinCancer.md

 lesions have 3 images, 34 lesions have 4 images, 5 lesions have 5 images, and 6 lesions have 4
 images each.

+> The authors of the paper are using early stopping based on the validation set but do not utilize a separate holdout test set.

 <img src = "https://raw.githubusercontent.com/kyrillosishak/re-SkinCancer/main/assets/Near-duplicate_HAM10000.png" height = 150>
 <img src = "https://raw.githubusercontent.com/kyrillosishak/re-SkinCancer/main/assets/Near-duplicate2_HAM10000.png" height = 150>